Christmas Market Panorama Skyline on Gendarmenmarkt in Berlin, Europe

 Of course, there are also great handcrafts to buy and you can watch the craftsmen at work in the forges and potteries.
 Medieval delicacies, such as hot mead, will provide refreshments.

-For the third time, Christmas Avenue, which originated in Cologne, is now taking place in Berlin.
-This includes the LGBTQIA Winterdays and the Christmas Market at Nollendorfplatz.
+Christmas Avenue includes the LGBTQIA Winterdays and the Christmas Market at Nollendorfplatz.

 Christmas Avenue wants to provide, especially in the Advent season, for tolerance and diversity, which is why in the first 10 days the focus is on political issues during the winter days.

 This includes a colorful stage program and lots of music.
-Because even though the cause is an important one, the Christmas celebration comes first.
-In addition, the most diverse shows such as drag bingo, delicious food, and drinks in the party hut.
+You’ find fun diverse shows such as drag bingo, delicious food, and drinks in the party hut.

-Family Wonderland is more amusement park than classic Christmas market in Berlin, but that doesn’t detract from the fun.
+Family Wonderland is more of an amusement park than a classic Christmas market in Berlin, but that doesn’t detract from the fun.
 On the contrary, you’ll find pre-Christmas entertainment here, especially if you’re not a fan of the regular Christmas market hustle and bustle.

 Across from the Spandauer Arcaden, there’s something for the whole family to see and do at Family Wonderland.
 Very young visitors can enjoy ‘fishing for ducks’ games.
 While older children can enjoy a spooky Christmas in the “Haunted Castle” or thrilling fun on the world’s largest transportable dark roller coaster, the “Hell’s Lightning”.